 The last couple of weeks have been rough.

-I have been struggling with work situations, family issues and the fact that Hurricane Maria destroyed Puerto Rico (where I am from).
+I have been struggling with work situations, family issues, and other stuff.

 The complexity of things has pushed me to stay at home during my free time.
 This weekend I had enough.
 I have been giving my all to the things I can control.
 It was time to give my mood a boost of optimism.

 I asked my husband if he wanted to spend the weekend at Big Bear.
 Without hesitation, he said, “When are we leaving?”

 I have been to Big Bear a lot of times.
 Too many to remember the exact count.
 Every one of those times, I have been in a group.
-That limits the numbers of things you can see since you are bounded by the group rules.
+That limits the number of things you can see since you are bounded by the group rules.
 This time I defined my own rules.

 We had a lovely time and perfect weather.
 I am ready to tell you all about Big Bear!